 The most common requests by third parties (including parents) about students are:

 Staff may not give these or other personal details to third parties (and this includes parents) without the student's permission except where the Data Protection Act 1998 allows this to be done.
-The PIP system (Data Protection Settings PIP page) allows students to give the University permission to speak to a nominated person about their academic progress.

 It needs to be borne in mind that apart from issues of confidentiality and the legal constraints on the University, there may be a risk of exposing students to danger or harassment from unwanted contact by others.
 The legal position on confidentiality is clear and binding.
 Other universities, however, do not necessarily take the same view.
 If you are in doubt about what you can say, the Academic Registrar will be happy to offer advice.